APPLICATION

 should appear before the INSERT INTO

-Stream is defined via a CREATE STREAM statement and is used in the JOIN query and last CSAS statement.
+stream is defined via a CREATE STREAM statement and is used in the JOIN query and last CSAS statement.
 Again, data records are read once from pageviews

 and users

-Entities and are used in the queries that are referring to them in their FROM clause.
-All the queries in the Application run within a single job.
+entities and are used in the queries that are referring to them in their FROM clause.

 Application with virtual relations

-In the example Application below, we assume the pageviews
+In the example application below, we assume the pageviews

-Stream is already defined in DeltaStream and we have a topic, named users
+stream is already defined in DeltaStream and we have a topic named users

-in our Store.
-In this Application, we first create a Changelog on the users
+in our store.
+In this application, we first create a changelog on the users

 topic to track changes in users' information.
-Given that we are interested in pageviews done by 3 specific users, we can create a virtual Stream: virtual.public.v1
+Given that we are interested in pageviews done by 3 specific users, we can create a virtual stream: virtual.public.v1

 to filter records for those users from pageviews

-and write the results into a new topic visit_freq
+first to find pageviews done by these 3 users every 30 seconds.
+We write the results into a new topic visit_freq

 using a temporal join between virtual.public.v1